The Dark Ages in London 2013

 Wanting to concentrate my forces (or more accurately, stack up all of my advantageous dice into creating instantly decisive combats) I have chosen to attack the three enclosures in turn, starting with the one on the left.
 With the enemy's best troops in the main building, and 2nd line troops in both enclosures I too have also committed my 2nd line troops against this first enclosure

-The battlefield was by now as smelly as Steffan the Nomophobic's filth-encrusted grandmother!
+Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Baldr's rune-carved Codpiece!
 The attack used up almost all of the dice on the board in one go !

 A party of armed men numbering less than seven are thieves;